matthewdowney/trade-repl/resources/readme.md

 # Trade Scratchpad

-This is a client side scratchpad, document generator, and lightweight modeling tool that leverages small ClojureScript DSLs to render dynamic content (hosted on [GitHub](https://github.com/matthewdowney/trade-repl)).
+This is a client side **scratchpad**, document generator, and lightweight modeling tool that leverages small ClojureScript DSLs to render dynamic content (hosted on [GitHub](https://github.com/matthewdowney/trade-repl)).

-I use it for brainstorming and  explaining trades with spot products, futures, and options.
+I use it for brainstorming and  explaining trades with **spot products, futures, and options**.
 This document serves as a tutorial of the capabilities this scratchpad offers on top of standard markdown.

-To get the ball rolling, I'll first include two examples of the type of things you can model, after which the DSL is explained in detail.
+To get the ball rolling, **I'll first include two examples** of the type of things you can model, after which the DSL is explained in detail.

+> You can (and should!) play around with the examples by modifying the source (on the left).

+---

+## Contents

+- Examples
+  - Triangular Arbitrage
+  - PNL Curve for a Convoluted Trade
+- Expressions
+- Rendering
+- Variable Exposures
+- Plotting Variable Exposures
+- Plotting Options Payoff
+- Custom Plots

+---

+## Examples

-### Example: Triangular Arbitrage
+### Triangular Arbitrage
-Arbitrage — the simplest trade of all:
+**Arbitrage** — the simplest trade of all:
 ~~~
 (pos
  ;; Use `buy` and `sell` to represent position changes